sagemath/sage-numerical-backends-coin/README.md

 If these commands are executed in a Sage session before any `MixedIntegerLinearProgram` is created, then the new `'Coin'` solver wins over the `'GLPK'` solver in the selection of the default MIP backend.
-To select the `'Coin'` solver explicitly as the default MIP backend, additional use the following command.
+To select the `'Coin'` solver explicitly as the default MIP backend, additionally use the following command.

     sage: default_mip_solver('Coin')